top of page

 For these positions, they look at factors like:

-The training and experience needed to do the job
+1. The training and experience needed to do the job

-How unique or rare the skills are
+2. How unique or rare the skills are

-Whether U.S. workers with similar skills are available
+3. Whether U.S. workers with similar skills are available

-The salary level for that expertise
+4. The salary level for that expertise

-How well the person has proven their skill in that area
+5. How well the person has proven their skill in that area

-What the role actually involves in your business
+6. What the role actually involves in your business

 Does the employee have to have worked for me abroad?

-No, they don’t — but having prior experience with your company or organization definitely helps make the case stronger.-
+No, they don’t — but having prior experience with your company or organization definitely helps make the case stronger.

-How long is the E-2 visa valid?
+• How long is the E-2 visa valid?

-Yes!
-Your spouse and unmarried kids under 21 can apply for E-2 visas and E-2 status as dependents.Can my kids go to school in the U.S.?
+Yes.
+Your spouse and unmarried children under 21 may apply for E-2 visas and be admitted in E-2 dependent status.

 22 CFR § 41.51: Treaty trader, treaty investor - USCIS Regulations on E-2s